open/close all folders

 - In Final Fantasy VII, there's a comic scene during the first few hours of the game where Barrett does a Megaton Punch on one of his allies out of frustration.
 This sends his ally flying across the room and onto the screen.

 - Dark Souls has the adult Mushroom People.
 They look fairly goofy, move slow, and up to that point you've been fighting the young versions, which are absolutely pathetic.
-And then they do this to you.◊
+And then they knock your overconfident ass several feet and into the nearest tree◊.
+They're known for one-shotting high level characters this way.

 - Mischief Makers: While she does it with a throw rather then a punch, Marina Liteyears, a Robot Girl with a powerful throw (to the point grabbing and throwing is her entire attack style) does this to her creator Prof. Theo each time she finishes rescuing him due to him trying to grope her.
 Another villain then grabs him and she has to do it all over again.